 This subject is the fundamental technical support for the integration of the student into the curriculum of the Course of Orientation to Higher Studies.
 The classes are individual, and the teacher helps the student not only to overcome the difficulties that arise during their academic journey but also to provide tools for self-learning.
 Progress with the instrument is also monitored in the context of the Instrumental/Improvisation Set course.

 The instrument classes work on the following aspects: Technical skills of the instrument in the field of jazz and modern music; knowledge of the harmonic and/or melodic, rhythmic and expression resources of the instrument; reading at sight; studies and repertoire.
-The instruments that can be studied are piano, guitar, electric bass, double bass, drums, percussion, saxophone, clarinet, flute, trumpet, trombone, tuba, violin and voice.
+The instruments that can be studied are piano, guitar, electric bass, double bass, drums, percussion, saxophone, clarinet, flute, trumpet, trombone, tuba, violin, cello and voice.

 This course studies the relationship between the different harmonic sounds integrated within the tonal system, in the context of the popular music generated in the 20th century (jazz, Latin, Brazilian, rock, etc.).
 The subject has a theoretical point of view where cognitive contents are developed, and a practical point of view (composition exercises applied to the theory studied) where procedural contents are developed.